-What I have found over and over again while helping people to recover from complex post traumatic stress disorder, symptoms of depression, feelings of emptiness, and unresolved anxiety… is that we expect ourselves to know.
+What I have found over and over again while helping people to recover from childhood abuse, symptoms of depression, feelings of emptiness, guilt, shame, and unresolved anxiety… is that we expect ourselves to know.

 We expect ourselves to know how to be happy, we expect ourselves to know how to love ourselves, and we expect our selves to be healed already.

 The truth is, you can’t do what you were never taught.
 This goes for self-love as much as tying a shoelace.
 We are often so well conditioned to perform and be productive, that we can get away with holding down a job while being completely unhappy and unaware of how to truly self-love.

 Then the self-blame switches on, “Why can’t I just be happy, what’s wrong with me!?
 Will this ever stop?”
 Yes it can, and it will with the right information, support, and strategy.

 The 7 Rules of Self-Love and Why You Don’t Have To.

 The first rule is understand.
 Understand that there is a good reason why you feel the way that you feel, why you struggle the way that you struggle.
 It’s not your fault either.

 Most mammals are up and running within hours of birth.
 Human beings are born prematurely so that we can fit through the birth canal.
 Human babies still have a lot of growing to do, and this means a huge part of our learning happens outside the womb.
 If you weren’t shown love, or did not feel loved as a child, it is going to be hard to know how to do that or to know what self-love even feels like.